MYTH: Vulcan is a good neighbor, respects the environment, and follows regulations.

-TCEQ has a poor track record of monitoring and enforcing compliance as well as a history of overlooking violations,2 discounting already-small fines,3 and firing apparent whistleblowers.4 Furthermore, ensuring that Vulcan will not exceed TCEQ air contamination limits will be impossible.
+TCEQ has a poor track record of monitoring and enforcing compliance as well as a history of overlooking violations, discounting already-small fines, and firing apparent whistleblowers.
+Furthermore, ensuring that Vulcan will not exceed TCEQ air contamination limits will be impossible.
 Why?
-There are no air quality monitors in Comal County!
-The nearest station measuring particulate matter dust, diesel emissions, and ozone is in San Antonio—17 miles upwind.
-Finally, TCEQ only considers monitoring inside the gravel pit.
-Any air quality issues outside the fence line are not the responsibility of Vulcan or TCEQ!
+There are no air quality monitors near the proposed quarry site!
+The nearest station measuring particulate matter dust is ten miles away.
+Finally, TCEQ only considers air pollution produced by the actual rock crusher machinery—not the mining or blasting, dusty roads, product transport, or any other quarry operations— and any air quality issues beyond the fence line are apparently not the responsibility of Vulcan or TCEQ!

-According to Vulcan, they will only create “15-20 direct full-time jobs at full production.”
+According to Vulcan, the company will only create “15-20 direct full-time jobs at full production.”
 By comparison, a single grocery or discount store like H-E-B or Walmart typically employs 200-300 people per store—and doesn’t cause ecosystem degradation across a three-mile swath of the Hill Country.

 MYTH: The quarry will increase property tax revenue.

-Vulcan’s 1,077-acre Loop 1604 plant generated just $19,000 in tax revenue for Bexar County, and $87,000 for Northeast ISD in 2017.5 In contrast, the 6,364 properties—mostly residential—located within five miles of the proposed Comal County quarry are valued at 1.7 billion dollars.6 Studies have shown that these homes and ranches will lose up to 20 percent of their market value.7,8 Total losses are estimated at over 100 million dollars.
+Vulcan’s 1,077-acre Loop 1604 plant generated just $19,000 in tax revenue for Bexar County, and $87,000 for Northeast ISD in 2017.
+In contrast, the 6,364 properties—mostly residential—located within five miles of the proposed Comal County quarry are valued at 1.7 billion dollars.
+Studies have shown that these homes and ranches will lose up to 20 percent of their market value.
+Total losses are estimated at over 100 million dollars.
 Comal County, Comal ISD, and emergency services districts will actually face a net loss of approximately $2,000,000 in property tax revenue per year.

 MYTH: Since the land belongs to Vulcan, we have to respect their property rights and let them do anything they wish.